crabmusket/eightyeight.github.io/_posts/2014-01-21-you-may-say-im-a-monad.md

 This is sort of the idea of the `Functor` typeclass, and its function `fmap`.
 If you're not familiar with `fmap`, here's a lightning-fast introduction:

-Think of a `Maybe Int` as a box that might contain and `Int` and might not.
+Think of a `Maybe Int` as a box that might contain an `Int` and might not.
 `fmap` turns a regular function into a function that looks inside the box first, and doesn't try to apply itself if the box is empty.
 So while we can't do this: